Rolling Origin Forecast ResamplingSource:

 The number of samples used for each assessment resample.

 A logical.
-Should the analysis resample grow beyond the
+Should the analysis resample grow beyond the size specified by

 A integer indicating how many (if any) additional resamples to skip to thin the total amount of data points in the analysis resample.
 See the example below.